Azure/azure-sdk-tools/tools/codeowners-utils/METADATA.md

 ```

 - `AzureSdkOwners` must be part of a block that contains a ServiceLabel entry.
 If that block ends in a source path/owner line, and the AzureSdkOwners entry is empty, it'll have the same owners that are only the source path/owner line.
-If it's part of block that contains a ServiceLabel/ServiceOwner combination, then it must have it's own owners defined.
+If it's part of block that contains ServiceLabel/AzureSdkOwners combination OR a ServiceLabel/ServiceOwner/AzureSdkOwners combination, then it must have it's own owners defined.

 ```text